 Chrysler’s license for the eight-speed transmission comes from German supplier ZF Friedrichshafen AG, which builds eight-speeds for luxury brands like Audi, Bentley, BMW, Range Rover and Rolls-Royce.

-Initially, the transmission is imported from ZF in Germany but by next year, Chrysler will start to build the eight-speed in Kokomo, Ind.
-Chrysler expects to beat domestic rivals by offering an eight-speed, which is intended for rear-drive configurations with longitudinally mounted engines.
+Initially, the transmission is imported from ZF in Germany but by next year, Chrysler will start to build the eight-speed gearbox in Kokomo, Ind.
+Chrysler expects to beat domestic rivals by offering an eight-speed transmission, which is intended for rear-drive configurations with longitudinally mounted engines.